sunziping2016/Collision/README.md

 # About
 Collision is a game created by Sun.
-The goal of the game is to move a user-controlled ball to avoid collision of the other balls.
+The goal of the game is to move a user-controlled ball to avoid being collided with the other balls.
 The game features [Leap Motion](https://www.leapmotion.com/) technology, and it is created for the show of our [SSAST](http://ssast.org).

 ## Authors